Carolingian Empire: Reign of Louis the Pious and Civil War (814–843)

 Shortly after Easter, his sons attacked Louis' empire and dethroned him in favour of Lothar.
-The Astronomer stated Louis spent the summer in the custody of his son, ‘an emperor in name only’.
-The following year Louis attacked his sons' kingdoms by drafting new plans for succession.
-Louis gave Neustria to Pepin, stripped Lothar of his Imperial title and granted the Kingdom of Italy to Charles.
-Another partition in 832 completely excluded Pepin and Louis the German, making Lothar and Charles the sole benefactors of the kingdom, which precipitated Pepin and Louis the German revolting in the same year, followed by Lothar in 833, and together they imprisoned Louis the Pious and Charles.
-Lothar brought Pope Gregory IV from Rome under the guise of mediation, but his true role was to legitimise Lothar and his brothers’ rule by deposing and excommunicating Louis.
-By 835, peace was made within the family, and Louis was restored to the Imperial throne at the church of St. Stephen in Metz.
+The Astronomer states that Louis spent the summer in the custody of his son, as an emperor in name only.
+In 831 Louis attacked his sons' kingdoms by drafting new plans for succession.
+Louis gave Neustria to Pepin, stripped Lothar of his imperial title and granted the Kingdom of Italy to Charles.
+Another partition in 832 completely excluded Pepin and Louis the German, making Lothar and Charles the sole benefactors of the kingdom, which precipitated a revolt by Pepin and Louis the German in 832, followed by a revolt by Lothar in 833, and together they imprisoned Louis the Pious and Charles.
+Lothar brought Pope Gregory IV from Rome under the guise of mediation, but his true role was to legitimise Lothar and his brothers' rule by deposing and excommunicating Louis.

+By 835, peace was made within the family, and Louis was restored to the imperial throne at the church of St. Stephen in Metz.
 When Pepin died in 838, Louis crowned Charles king of Aquitaine, whilst the nobility elected Pepin's son Pepin II, a conflict which was not resolved until 860 with Pepin's death.
-When Louis the Pious finally died in 840, Lothar claimed the entire empire irrespective of the partitions.
+When Louis the Pious died in 840, Lothar claimed the entire empire irrespective of the partitions.
 As a result, Charles and Louis the German went to war against Lothar.
-After losing the Battle of Fontenay, Lothar fled to his capital at Aachen and raised a new army, which was inferior to that of the younger brothers.
-In the Oaths of Strasbourg, in 842, Charles and Louis agreed to declare Lothar unfit for the imperial throne.
-This marked the east–west division of the Empire between Louis and Charles until the Verdun Treaty.
+After losing the Battle of Fontenay in 841, Lothar fled to his capital at Aachen and raised a new army, which was inferior to that of the younger brothers.
+In the Oaths of Strasbourg in 842, Charles and Louis agreed to declare Lothar unfit for the imperial throne.
+This marked the east–west division of the empire between Louis and Charles.
 Considered a milestone in European history, the Oaths of Strasbourg symbolize the birth of both France and Germany.
-The partition of Carolingian Empire was finally settled in 843 by and between Louis the Pious' three sons in the Treaty of Verdun.